AllCoinLab/BounceUp/README.md

 It should be done after the BNB swap. which is impossible in this process.

 It was hard for me but I have made a tweak workaround.
+I will not reveal it fully but,
+the hint is: 3 swaps to fool the K
-Now verifying that it could be possible.
+I'm verifying for it could be possible or not.
 And implementation could be hard.
 So it may take lot of time. or maybe not.